ljavuras/evergarden/System/README.md

 - To gain early feedback on [[Project Violet]] and [[Project Violet#State of the project|guide its development]].
 So do reach out because I'd love to hear your thoughts!
 - I've already [[#Goals|sunk time]] into building it.
 Sharing the product may help others, makes my time spent a little more worthwhile.
-- [[Project Violet#Usage|Package dependencies]] aren't fully sorted out yet, publishing the whole vault ensures everything work, so people can start playing with it.
+- [[Project Violet#Using packages|Package dependencies]] aren't fully sorted out yet, publishing the whole vault ensures everything work, so people can start playing with it.
 - To invite people to [[Project Violet#Building packages|join]] the [[Project Violet#Future goal|ecosystem]], and maybe even developing packages that fit straight into my vault.